 Geektrust is a platform for technologists to find interesting opportunities and shape the future of tech.
 In our work, we meet developers from diverse backgrounds, experiences and perspectives with inspiring stories.
 So we started the Developer Stories series, to bring stories of different developers to the world.

-If you’d like to be featured in our Dev Stories, write to us at email@example.com
+If you’d like to be featured in our Dev Stories or know someone whose story can inspire others, write to us at firstname.lastname@example.org.

 Liked this story?
 Please share it or leave us a comment.